scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 Control services may return a large number of path segments for some queries.
-This can cost considerable bandwidth while at the same time overloading clients with an unnecessarily large numbers of segments.
+This can cost considerable bandwidth while at the same time overload clients with an unnecessarily large numbers of segments.

 * This problem may be more acute in ASes with many endpoints (e.g. IoT), or for resource-constrained endpoints.